sderosiaux/every-single-day-i-tldr/README.md

 > Note for my past/current/future employer: this is stuff I'm reading mostly off work of course. :angel:

+# 23-11-2017

+- http://tldr.sh/ If you don't enjoy man pages because they are too long, you will love tldr !

 # 20-11-2017

 - http://www.lihaoyi.com/post/SowhatswrongwithSBT.html "What's wrong with SBT?"
 Everything!
 It's so meta, as explained here.